isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 ### **The Malaya Command**

 The demolition of Fort Canning in 1926 did not mark the end of the military presence on the hill as the British established the headquarters of the Malaya Command there.
-This arrangement would last till the fall of Singapore in 1942.
+The premises was then used by the Japanese after the fall of Singapore and the British again as the Singapore Base District Headquarters.
+In 1963, it was handed over to 4th Malaysian Infantry Brigade and then the Singapore Armed Forces in 1965.
+Today, it is a 5-star luxury heritage boutique hotel known as Hotel Fort Canning.

 Thereafater, the premises of the Malaya Command

 was used by the Defence Headquarters of the _Japanese_ Imperial _Army_